 Your introduction to New Orleans’ beautiful past actually starts with its iconic accommodations.
 Many of the best New Orleans hotels date back to as early as the 1700s, with a lot of them beautifully celebrating European-style architecture.

 The Royal Sonesta, for example, has been in the business of providing luxury to guests since 1721.
 Hotel Monteleone, on the other hand, is a family-owned-and-operated hotel from 1886 until today.

-Just imagine the historic stories they hold and the iconic people they welcomed all throughout the year.
+Just imagine the historical stories they hold and the iconic people they welcomed throughout the year.

 What’s even better is that you have the chance to stay in any of these best New Orleans hotels on your trip to The Big Easy!

 A visit to New Orleans should be on every couple’s bucket list.
 This fabulous city is a mecca for live music, incredible history, and great food.
 You can visit New Orleans repeatedly and never have the same experience.

 Of course, part of planning your trip to New Orleans will definitely include finding the best hotels in New Orleans.

 I’m sure that you are looking for a centrally located hotel with great customer service and awesome amenities.
 Well, the Astor Crowne Plaza Hotel in New Orleans might be just what you are looking for.